 When you allow your employees and teams to set their own time and work routine, they can focus more on their work, creating a stress-free work environment.

-According to studies1, the average employee has a maximum of 40 minutes of focused time-free from communication.
-Without the constant distractions of chats or video calls, they can have uninterrupted time throughout the day to finish their work without external stresses.
+According to studies1, the average employee only goes 11 minutes without a distraction, with office workers getting interrupted seven times per hour.
+Without the constant distractions of chat messages or video calls, employees can have more uninterrupted time throughout the day to finish their work.
 Deep concentration on the quality of their work is better for your business outcomes.

-Asynchronous working provides ample opportunity for people to work without unnecessary distraction—and minimized distractions mean greater overall productivity.
+Asynchronous working provides ample opportunity for people to work without unnecessary distractions—and minimized distractions mean greater overall productivity.

 More ownership and individual responsibility

-Working asynchronously gives your employees greater responsibility for their work and allows them to make more independent decisions.
-Taking ownership of their work also relieves your managers and team leaders, freeing up time for them to focus on their own work as well.
+Working asynchronously gives your employees greater flexibility for task management and allows them to make more independent decisions.
+Taking ownership of their work also relieves your managers and team leaders, freeing up time for them to focus on their work as well.

-Ownership and responsibility are important aspects of working at any company, whether remote or not.
-It makes your employees feel like an important part of the company where they are heard and trusted, which improves employee engagement and satisfaction.
+Ownership and responsibility are essential aspects of working at any company.
+It makes your employees feel like an important part of the company, where leaders gear and trust their opinions, which improves employee engagement and satisfaction.
 They’ll also have more control over their day and can use their time more effectively to provide their best work.

 Builds trust throughout your organization